JeterG/MEEP/README.md

 Backend is a Python3 Flask project, configured in a virtual environment.
 On Linux/MacOS, go inside the `backend/` directory and execute `source env/bin/activate` to enable the Python environment.

+## Frontend
+Frontend is a React project.
+Install and configure NodeJS on your system, then in a terminal, navigate to the frontend folder.

+Perform `npm install` to install the dependencies, and then run `npm start` to run a local development server for the React app.
+It will be listening on `localhost:8090`, so navigate there in the browser.

+Webpack will take the contents of `app/index.jsx` and compile them to `public/bundle.js`.
+The webpack dev server is installed with a hot-reloading plugin.
+Every time you modify the "index.jsx" file, the webpage will automatically reload with your changes.